btarg/requiem-vault/content/Players/Concepts/Mechanics/Stats.md

 > [!tip] SPR

 Reduces incoming magical damage when the attack is resisted.
 Does not affect neutral or absorbed damage.
 Used for [[Elemental Affinities|RESIST (Magic)]].
-This is the magical counterpart to Vitality.
+This is the magical counterpart to Vitality. [[Saving Throws#Will|Will Saves]] use this stat.
 ## 🏃 Speed

 > [!tip] SPD